CalConnect/DEVGUIDE/vCard/introduction.md

-vCards are often used in electronic contact or address book clients (described in the 20th century as Personal Information Management softwar e,PIMs), such as the implementations on Apple's macOS and iOS, Google's Android, Microsoft's Outlook and Mozilla's Lightning.
+vCards are often used in electronic contact or address book clients (described in the 20th century as Personal Information Management software,PIMs), such as the implementations on Apple's macOS and iOS, Google's Android, Microsoft's Outlook and Mozilla's Lightning.
 This type of software usually allows importing and exporting of vCards.